Karel95/offline-education-web/README.md

 ## Features

 - **Offline Access**: Users can view educational content without an internet connection.
+- **AI-Powered Question and Answering**: Users can interact with an offline AI model to ask questions and receive answers.
 - **Search Functionality**: Quickly find information within the app.
 - **User-Friendly Interface**: Designed with a focus on ease of use for students and educators.
 - **Responsive Design**: Works seamlessly on various devices, including desktops, tablets, and smartphones.